aaivu/gps2gtfs/README.md

 ## More references

-Please cite our work
+Please cite our work when you use;

-S. Ratneswaran and U. Thayasivam, "Extracting potential Travel time information from raw GPS data and Evaluating the Performance of Public transit - a case study in Kandy, Sri Lanka," 2023 3rd International Conference on Intelligent Communication and Computational Techniques (ICCT), Jaipur, India, 2023, pp. 1-7, doi: 10.1109/ICCT56969.2023.10075789.
+S. Ratneswaran and U. Thayasivam, "Extracting potential Travel time information from raw GPS data and Evaluating the Performance of Public transit - a case study in Kandy, Sri Lanka," 2023 3rd International Conference on Intelligent Communication and Computational Techniques (ICCT), Jaipur, India, 2023, pp. 1-7, doi: https://doi.org/10.1109/ICCT56969.2023.10075789

 ## Note: